ibnsultan/bfast-tools/README.md

 ### Open Database Playground

-You must add manually a specif collection/table/domain to a realtime engine to subscribe to its events.
+You MUST manually add a specif collection/table/domain to a realtime engine to subscribe to its events.
 ```shell script
 josh@xps:~/Desktop$ bfast database playground
 ```